FirasAbouzahr/CollectiveRepo/Experimental PET Code Package/readme.md

 ## Plotting a single channel coincident energy spectrum
-- fitted with a gaussian to get energy resolution
+- SingleChannelEnergyResponse() plots energy spectra for a given channel ID's coincidence detections with a gaussian fit.
+It returns 3 items in the following order: the energy resolution value (float), the photopeak charge value cut (float), and the gaussian fit parameters (list).
 - SingleChannelEnergyResponse() purposefully leaves the figure open so we can edit plot aesthetics outside of the function, so after we call the function we set our own labels.